-MAJOR: The Humanities major requires the completion of 10 courses.
-Four Gateway Courses are required of all majors, which are: HUM 2001: God, HUM 2002: Human Person, HUM 2003: World, HUM 2004: Society.
-Students then take five free electives, three of which have to be taken within the Department of Humanities.
-Finally, in senior year, Humanities majors take HUM 6500: Senior Symposium.
+The Humanities major requires the completion of ten courses.
+All majors are required to take the four Gateway courses: HUM 2001: God, HUM 2002: Human Person, HUM 2003: World, HUM 2004: Society.
+In their final semester students also take the Senior Symposium (HUM 6500).
+Students then take five free electives, three of which must be taken within the Department of Humanities.

-MINOR:Students must take two of the four Gateway Courses: HUM 2001, HUM 2002, HUM 2003, HUM 2004 plus three electives two of which must be take in the Humanities Department.
+Students take two of the four Gateway courses listed above plus three electives, two of which must be taken in the Department of Humanities.
+This makes a total of five courses required to complete the minor.